MetaMask/metamask-android-sdk/README.md

 }
 ```

-#### 4.2 Using a view model
+#### 3.2 Using a view model
-Hilt provides a great convenience for maintaining state of your viewmodel, ensuring that state is retained between configuration changes.
+Dependency injection managers like Hilt provide a great convenience by initialising the view model and maintaining its state, ensuring that state is retained between configuration changes.

 All you have to do is to create a viewmodel that injects Ethereum and then add wrapper methods for the ethereum methods you wish to use.
 See EthereumViewModel in the example dapp in [src](./app/src) for a comprehensive usage example.
+If using Hilt, your setup may look like this:

 ```kotlin
 @HiltViewModel